openservicemesh/osm/SECURITY.md

 Report potential security issues, or known security issues in a third party modules by opening a Github Issue.

+### When To Send A Report

+If you think you have found a vulnerability in a OSM project.

+Report potential security issues, or known security issues in a third party modules by opening a Github Issue.

+### When Not To Send A Report

+* For guidance on securing OSM please open a [Github Issue](https://github.com/openservicemesh/osm/issues/new/choose) or reach out on the OSM Slack Channel within the [CNCF Slack](https://slack.cncf.io)
+* For guidance on applying security updates

 ## Disclosure Policy

 When the team receives a security bug report, they will assign it